Intermeccanica: Intermeccanica history, 1959 to date

 Intermeccanica was founded in Turin, Italy, in 1959.
 Its first project was speed equipment kits for Renault, Simca, Peugeot, and DKW.
 Kits consisted of dual throat carburetors, intake manifolds, high-performance cams and oil filters.

 A full line of free-flow exhaust systems was developed for 50 or more European cars in cooperation with an Italian tube company.
 These were marketed under the Intermeccanica label everywhere but North America, and sold particularly well in South Africa.
 In North America, they were distributed by Stebro, who eventually made the systems themselves.

 In 1960, from modifications of Peugeot engines a Formula Junior de-stroked, a counterweighted engine was developed, using the facilities of Conrero.
 A Formula Junior racing car, one of the first with a rear engine, was also built and sold.
 When the English Formula Juniors with Ford-based engines in the rear came out a few months later, the IM was outclassed.
 However, about ten engines were sold.

 A small aluminium two-seater coupe was developed by Intermeccanica, based on the Austrian Puch 500.
 The Puch was a hybrid, with part Fiat 500 chassis and body and part Puch mechanicals, namely a 500 cc air-cooled opposed twin engine, special brakes, and transmission.
 After a presentation of the prototype car to Steyr-Daimler-Puch AG in Graz, Austria, 21 of these small coupés were built.
 Some were touring cars, and some lightened for racing.
 The IMP won the 500 cc class one year at Nurburgring.

-During 1961–1963, the Apollo GT body was developed by Intermeccanica for International Motor Cars, a company based in Oakland, California.
+During 1961–1963, the Apollo GT body was developed by Intermeccanica for International Motor Cars (a company based in Oakland, California) based on an original design by Ron Plescia, a graduate of Design Center of Pasadena California and a professional product designer.
 There was one aluminium prototype completed by Intermeccanica.
-The company then supplied body/chassis units in steel to International Motor Cars; final assembly was done by IMC, using the new Buick aluminium V8 engine and all Buick running gear.
+The company then supplied body/chassis units in steel to International Motor Cars, with the design tweaked by famous Italian designer Franco Scaglione; final assembly was done by IMC in Oakland, using the new Buick aluminium V8 engine and all Buick running gear.
 The cars were upholstered in leather and used Borrani wire wheels.
 Altogether 77 coupés (including the original alloy prototype and a 2+2 prototype) and 11 convertible Apollos were built between 1961 and 1965.
 In 1963 Intermeccanica exhibited the Apollo coupe at the Turin Automobile Show.

 In 1965 the prototype Apollo 2 + 2 was built and exhibited at the New York Automobile Show.
 It was judged best of the show.
 Also, a Mustang station wagon prototype was built for some J. Walter Thompson advertising agency partners.
 The car was presented as an idea car to Ford Motor Company.